Top 10 XDR software

 2022.
 IBM acquires attack surface management startup Randori

-IBM has recently announced its acquisition of Randori, a Boston-based startup specializing in offensive security.
-Randori combines attack surface management (ASM) with continuous automated red teaming (CART) to assist organizations in strengthening their cybersecurity defenses.
-ASM, which involves the ongoing discovery, inventory, classification, and monitoring of an organization's IT infrastructure, has become essential for businesses of all sizes.
-The pandemic-induced shift to remote and hybrid work has led to a significant increase in potential vulnerability points in hybrid cloud operating environments.
-According to ESG data, 67% of organizations have witnessed the expansion of their external attack surface in the past two years due to the growing adoption of cloud services, third-party platforms, and Internet of Things (IoT) devices.
+IBM has announced that it’s acquiring Randori, a Boston-based offensive security startup that integrates attack surface management (ASM) with continuous automated red teaming (CART) to assist organizations in enhancing their cyber defenses.
+ASM — the ongoing discovery, inventory, classification and monitoring of a company’s IT infrastructure — is becoming essential for organizations of all sizes.
+The number of potential exposure points in hybrid cloud environments is increasing rapidly due to the pandemic-driven shift to remote and hybrid work, with ESG data indicating that 67% of organizations observed their external attack surface expand over the past two years because of the growing use of cloud, third-party services and Internet of Things (IoT) devices.

 2022.
 Seemplicity emerges from stealth with $32M to consolidate security notifications and speed up response times